✓ Medically reviewed by Dr. Anjmun Sharma, M.D., Updated May 2026

 Is there a cheaper alternative to Mounjaro?

-New Hope Weight Loss offers compounded tirzepatide, the same active ingredient as Mounjaro, under physician supervision from $233/month, with a one-time $119 doctor review.
+The dispensing pharmacy label identifies the compounded preparation as tirzepatide.
+It is a different product from FDA-approved brands, is not FDA-approved or brand-identical, and results vary.
 Compounded medications are not FDA-approved and are not identical to the brand, but they are a legal, supervised, more accessible option.

 Can I get Mounjaro without insurance?